If you’ve never been to Blackwater Falls State Park – you should. Excuse my sassiness, but seriously, you need to plan a trip! π

 This trail begins from the Blackwater Lodge parking area – the same place where the Elakala Falls Trail begins.

+The hike begins on the Elakala Falls Trail then merges onto the Balanced Rock Trail.
 It goes past Elakala Falls and leads to a unique rock formation known as Balanced Rock.

 Alternate Routes: